mogroupumd/aimd/README.md

     ~1.08 mS/cm, Ea is ~0.258 eV +- 0.017 eV.
 If your x11 windows settings are correct or you are at local computer, you will have a plot window pop up to show the arrhenius relationship for cmd with -plot option.

+## Standalone executable binary

+We also generated standalong executable binary file for script/analyze_aimd.py, which can be found at the release page: https://github.com/mogroupumd/aimd/releases .
+The binary file included Python interpreter and all dependencies required by the analyze_aimd.py.
+Thus the user can run the packaged script without installing a Python interpreter or any other modules.
+The user documentations is same as in the https://github.com/mogroupumd/aimd#install-and-testing-steps

 ## License